GrandyB/SheetsIO/README.md

 There's also a project or two such as [RewindRL](https://github.com/rewindrl/updater)'s updater system, which goes from Google Sheets into browser-based graphics.

-SheeTXT is (possibly) the first to go straight to text files.
+SheetsIO is (possibly) the first to go straight to text files.

 ## Config